 Moving to Playa del Carmen, Tulum or the Riviera Maya

 Today living abroad and moving to another country has become very attractive for many people, not only since the pandemic in early 2020.
-The Riviera Maya including Playa del Carmen and Tulum have been on the top list of Expat Destinations in Mexico since more than 3 decades.
+The Riviera Maya including Playa del Carmen and Tulum has been on the top list of Expat Destinations in Mexico for more than 3 decades.

-Immigration from Europe, Canada, North and South America has transformed Playa del Carmen from a small fishing village to a cosmopolitan city with beautiful beaches and warm weather year around.
-Tulum is on the rise since a few years and has become the go to place for eco-chic hotels, sustainable developments and eco homes in the jungle.
+Immigration from Europe, Canada, North and South America has transformed Playa del Carmen from a small fishing village into a cosmopolitan city with beautiful beaches and warm weather year round.
+Tulum is on the rise for a few years and has become the go-to place for eco-chic hotels, sustainable developments, and eco-homes in the jungle.

-- Warm and sunny weather to enjoy the outdoors year around!
+- Warm and sunny weather to enjoy the outdoors year-round!
 And yes, sometimes it rains and if it does, it rains heavily.

 - Beautiful stretches of white sandy beaches with calm turquoise water.
 Some Mexican beaches are very popular among tourists, but others are hidden treasures, and along the Riviera Maya are a lot of beaches to choose from!

 - Wonderful welcoming and warm people, local residents and expats alike, English is spoken everywhere!